 As part of most North Korea tours, unless you’re paying more for an Air Koryo flight, then in order to enter the country you must first transit via China.
 This usually involves travelling to Beijing and then onwards by train to Dandong.
 Despite the stereotypes, China is a fascinating place with plenty to discover.
 Every day can be an adventure.
 However, like everywhere in the world and especially that of developing countries, that does not mean there are not some things to be careful of.
 A small minority of people may seek to take advantage of unsuspecting foreigners who do not know the country very well.
-Although violent and petty crime is in fact rare, attempts to scam and cheat people out of their money is more common.
+Although violent and petty crime is in fact rare, scams in China where people attempt to cheat people out of their money is more common.
 If you want to be able to make the most of your China experience, then you need to be aware of what these scams are and the common pitfalls people fall into.
 Below, we list and set them out:

 1. The Tea ceremony Scam